This article was reviewed and updated on June 22, 2020

 Take charge of your financial health today with a FREE Nav account.
 We'll protect and monitor your personal and business credit, so when it comes time to find financing you're prepared on all fronts.Sign up now

-Using accounts receivable factoring could be important for your business if you are in fact operating within an industry where customers are usually granted—due to competitive reasons—10 to 90 days, or more, to pay for services.
+Using accounts receivable factoring could be important for your business if you are in fact operating within an industry where customers are granted payment terms to pay for goods or services.
+In some manufacturing industries and the textile industry, factoring is one of the financing vehicles of choice.

 400 Years of Factoring